reactjs/react.dev/content/docs/reconciliation.md

 >Note:
 >
->These methods are considered legacy and you should [avoid them](/blog/2018/03/27/update-on-async-rendering.html) in new code:
+>This method is considered legacy and you should [avoid it](/blog/2018/03/27/update-on-async-rendering.html) in new code:
 >
 >- `UNSAFE_componentWillMount()`